bateman/PyRays/docs/index.md

           Project directory: /Users/fabio/Dev/git/PyRays
         Python:
           Python version: 3.11.11
+          Virtualenv name: .venv
           uv version: uv 0.6.2 (6d3614eec 2025-02-19)
-          Virtualenv name: .venv
         Docker:
           Docker: Docker version 27.5.1, build 9f9e405
           Docker Compose: Docker Compose version v2.32.4-desktop.1
           Docker image name: pyrays
+          Docker container name: pyrays

-4. If any of the needed tools are missing, it will be marked as '*not installed*'.
+4. If any needed tools are missing, they will be marked as '*not installed*'.
 Install them and re-run `make info` to ensure the tools are now correctly installed and in your PATH.
 5. Update the project variables values by editing `pyproject.toml`.
 In addition, you can add any of the variables in the list below to a `Makefile.env` file to override the default values used in the  `Makefile`.
-You can check the variables configuration using `make info`.
+You can check the configuration of each variable using `make info`.

         PYTHON_VERSION=3.11.11
         DOCKER_CONTAINER_NAME=pyrays